Check Rates and Availability

 From ¥15,000 /night

-The Square Hotel Ginza is a tastefully decorated and reasonably priced hotel with Ginza on it’s doorstep.
+The Square Hotel Ginza is a tastefully decorated and reasonably priced hotel with the upscale Ginza neighborhood on its doorstep.
 It has great access to the city, and is a perfectly comfortable budget hotel.

-The Square Hotel Ginza has a couple of useful facilities – a tiny gym room plus a small traditional public bath (sento).
-The gym only has a couple of running machines and a cycle machine, but as Ginza isn’t a particularly good area for running and excersize, it’s a welcome extra.
-The traditional sento (just hot water not a hot spring) bath area, is a nice extra although also quite compact.
-You can wear your room slippers and dressing gown down to the bathing areas which are separated into male and female.
+The Square Hotel Ginza has a couple of useful amenities: a tiny gym room plus a small traditional public bath (sento).
+The gym only has a couple of treadmills and a cycle machine, but since Ginza isn’t a particularly good area for running and exercise, it’s a welcome extra.
+The traditional sento (just hot water not a hot spring) bath area is a nice perk, although quite compact.
+You can wear your room slippers and dressing gown down to the bathing areas, which are separated into male and female.

 There’s also a small cafe/restaurant area on the ground floor.